 Brigade Battalion / Regiment Company / Squadron Platoon / Troop Section Fire Team

-Corps are made up of two or more divisions, but now are rarely deployed as a purely national formation due to the size of the British Army.
+Corps are made up of two or more divisions, but now are rarely deployed as a purely national formation due to the size of the British

 In place of a Battalion, a task-specific Battlegroup may be formed.
 A battlegroup is grown around the core of either an armoured regiment or infantry battalion, and has other units added or removed from it as necessary for its purpose.
-It results in a mixed formation of armour, infantry, artillery, engineers and support units, typically consisting of between 600 and 700 soldiers under the command of a Lieutenant Colonel.
+It results in a mixed formation of armour, infantry, artillery, engineers and support units, typically consisting of between 600 and 700 soldiers under the command of a Lieutenant

 A number of elements of the British Army use alternative terms for battalion, company and platoon.
 These include the Royal Armoured Corps, Corps of Royal Engineers, Royal Logistic Corps, and the Royal Corps of Signals who use regiment (battalion), squadron (company) and troop (platoon).
-The Royal Artillery are unique in using the term regiment in place of both corps and battalion, they also replace company with battery and platoon with troop.
+The Royal Artillery are unique in using the term regiment in place of both corps and battalion, they also replace company with battery and platoon with

-The British Army currently has two operational divisions:
+Divisions The British Army currently has two operational

-1st Armoured Division Herford, Germany Two armoured brigades.
+divisions: 1st Armoured Division Herford, Germany Two armoured brigades.

 3rd Infantry Division Bulford, Salisbury Two mechanized brigades, one light brigade and one infantry brigade.

-There are also a some ten brigades which are not part of any division report directly into Support Command.
+There are also a some ten brigades which are not part of any division report directly into Support

-Aviation components
+Aviation

-The British Army operates alongside the Royal Air Force as part of a Joint Force, but the army also has its own Army Air Corps.
-Military helicopters of all three services are commanded by Joint Helicopter Command, a joint 2 star headquarters operating under HQ Land Forces.
+components The British Army operates alongside the Royal Air Force as part of a Joint Force, but the army also has its own Army Air Corps.
+Military helicopters of all three services are commanded by Joint Helicopter Command, a joint 2 star headquarters operating under HQ Land

-Challenger British Army main battle tank turning at speed
+British Army main battle tank turning at speed Special forces The SAS Cap Badge.

-The British Army contributes two of the three special forces formations within the United Kingdom Special Forces Command; the Special Air Service Regiment and the Special Reconnaissance Regiment.
-The most famous formation is the Special Air Service Regiment.
-The SAS comprises one regular Regiment and two Territorial Army Regiments.
+The British Army contributes two of the three special forces formations within the United Kingdom Special Forces Command; the Special Air Service Regiment and the Special Reconnaissance

-The regular Regiment, 22 SAS, has its headquarters and depot located in Hereford and consists of five squadrons: A, B, D, G and Reserve with a training wing.
-The two reserve SAS Regiments; 21 SAS and 23 SAS have a more limited role, to provide depth to the UKSF group through the provision of Individual and collective augmentation to the regular component of UKSF and standalone elements up to task group (Regimental) level focused on support and influence (S&I) operations to assist conflict stabilisation.
+wing.
+The two reserve SAS Regiments; 21 SAS and 23 SAS have a more limited role, to provide depth to the UKSF group through the provision of Individual and collective augmentation to the regular component of UKSF and standalone elements up to task group (Regimental) level focused on support and influence (S&I) operations to assist conflict

-The Special Reconnaissance Regiment (SRR), formed in 2005 from existing assets, undertakes close reconnaissance and special surveillance tasks.
-Formed around 1st Battalion the Parachute Regiment, with attached Royal Marines assets, the Special Forces Support Group are under the Operational Control of Director Special Forces to provide operational manoeuvre support to the elements of United Kingdom Special Forces.
+tasks.
+Formed around 1st Battalion the Parachute Regiment, with attached Royal Marines assets, the Special Forces Support Group are under the Operational Control of Director Special Forces to provide operational manoeuvre support to the elements of United Kingdom Special

-Overseas Territories military units
+Overseas Territories military

-Numerous military units were raised historically in British territories, including self-governing and Crown colonies, and protectorates.
-Whereas the Dominions, such as Canada and Australia, have their own armies, the defence of certain overseas territories is still supported by the British Army:
+units Numerous military units were raised historically in British territories, including self-governing and Crown colonies, and protectorates.
+Whereas the Dominions, such as

 1. Bermuda Regiment